munnep/module/README.md

 Modules are containers for multiple resources that are used together.
 [See documentation](https://www.terraform.io/docs/language/modules/sources.html)

-In this example will call one module to create 2 different resources.
+In this example you call on one module to create 2 different resources.

 # Prerequisites